James-Frown/Basic-React-Router-App/README.md

 ## Added a cool logo to go back to landing screen
     - Just did this to make the template file a little more detailed

+## Learning Animations
+starting to learn the animations for the react/vite app

+## AOS | Animate On Scroll
+    -
+    -
+    -
+    -